 You probably have heard of a baby shower, but have you heard of mother blessing?
 It is a celebration and honouring of a woman’s transition into motherhood.
 A mother blessing is a celebration that takes place during pregnancy and which is designed to celebrate and support the mother and her upcoming birth and postpartum period.
 Contrary to a baby shower, where all the focus and presents are on the baby, a mother blessing places the mother at the centre of the attention and support.
 It is a gathering, usually of women, coming together to celebrate the expectant mother, to honour her and give her loving attention, good wishes and support for the birth and the postpartum period.

-I wrote about this in the past but I want to expand on what I wrote then, to explain the process as a more general one, as I have gained a lot more experience in running them and I have seen a wider range of options that I want to share.
+I wrote about this in the past but I want to expand and explain the process a bit more, as I have gained a lot more experience in running these rituals.

 What happens during a mother blessing?

-A mother blessing boils down to organising a gathering a friends of the mother being celebrated.
+A mother blessing is a gathering a friends and family of the mother.
 Here are some simple logistical aspects to think about: